siriusastrebe/RecursiveGraphQL/README.md

 ```

-Fully recursive queries are forbidden!
+Fully recursive queries are forbidden by GraphQL!
 See the discussion here:

 https://github.com/graphql/graphql-spec/issues/91#issuecomment-197999160